dbushell/dbushell.com/src/data/blog/2024/spring-selft-hosted.md

     <figcaption>Raspberry Pi 5 with NVMe Base</figcaption>
 </figure>

 I hacked the Pi 5 case to fit the NVMe underneath.
 I literally used a tiny hack saw through the SD card slot to make space for the ribbon cable to flow.
 Quite a tidy mod!
 An SD card still fits if needed — I used that to prepare the bootable NVMe.
-The PCIe is offically rated Gen 2 speeds but can run at Gen 3 — that's faster than the ZimaBlade.
+The PCIe is officially rated Gen 2 speeds but can run at Gen 3 — that's faster than the ZimaBlade.
 Check out [Jeff Geerling's blog](https://www.jeffgeerling.com/blog/2023/nvme-ssd-boot-raspberry-pi-5) for a guide.

 I'll be using these alongside my current devices:

 ## MacMini

 In my [last self-hosted update](/2023/08/08/adventures-in-windows-proxmox-virtualisation/) I was playing around with Proxmox on a 2018 MacMini.
 I'm using it to run containers and virtual machines for all my self-hosted services.
 Although Proxmox runs fine it was taking minutes to boot.
 An uncomfortable wait.
 I managed to build a custom kernel based on [this project](https://github.com/AdityaGarg8/pve-edge-kernel-t2) and [t2linux](https://wiki.t2linux.org/).
 I didn't actually fix things like Bluetooth — don't need it anyway — but I did get it booting faster.
-Unforunately I still have repeated issues with every Proxmox update.
+Unfortunately I still have repeated issues with every Proxmox update.

 ## Beelink